rafayet-git/overthewire-writeups/natas/README.md

 However, it renames the file with a random string and puts .jpg in the end.
 Looking through the source code it seems that the new filename is generated when we visit the site, and is stored on the html at line 17.

-> `<input type="hidden" name="filename" value="uxt1svx2ok.jpg" />`
+> `<input type="hidden" name="filename" value="w01h6ubw9x.jpg" />`

-So all we have to do is inspect element and change the .jpg to .png.
+So all we have to do is inspect element and change the .jpg to .php.

 Once we upload the file, we can run the file by clicking the link.
 We can then add `?cmd=cat /etc/natas_webpass/natas13` after the file name to see the password.

 ```
-lW3jYRI02ZKDBb8VtQBU1f6eDRo6WEj9
+trbs5pCjCrkuSknBBKHhaBxq6Wm1j3LC
 ```

 # 13